intelligentplant/AppStoreConnect.Adapters/docs/tutorials/creating-an-adapter/05-Historical_Value_Queries.md

 ## Next Steps

-In the [final chapter](06 - Adapter Configuration Options.md), we will modify our adapter to accept a set of configurable options, instead of hard-coding its settings.
+In the [next chapter](06-Adapter_Configuration_Options.md), we will modify our adapter to accept a set of configurable options, instead of hard-coding its settings.